 Speak with the responding officer(s) and examine the officer’s police reports and any drawings and measurements

 Inspect the equipment involved in the construction accident for potential defects

 Review your medical records to determine the extent of your personal injuries

 Construction site accidents often result in painful accident injuries, emotional suffering, medical expenses, lost wages, lost future earnings, and property damage—our Philadelphia construction accident lawyer will fight to get you the compensation you need to move on.

 If you are injured in a construction accident, you may be entitled to compensation for medical expenses, lost wages, physical pain and suffering, emotional anguish, and disability.
 An experienced construction accident attorney can help you to get the compensation you need and deserve.
 Many employers will try to blame you for causing the work injury.
 We won’t let them.
 We will investigate the circumstances of your construction accident.

 The experienced construction accident lawyers at the law firm of Craig A. Altman know how to maximize your compensation and ensure that you receive all benefits to which you are entitled.
 Even if you or a loved one have already been offered a settlement for your injury claim from an insurance company, our legal team can provide you with your legal options to help you make the right decision.

-The personal injury attorneys at the law firm of Craig A. Altman have experience in many practice areas – including construction accident cases, car accidents, workers’ compensation, and more.
+The personal injury attorneys at the law firm of Craig A. Altman have experience in many practice areas – including construction accident cases, car accidents, slip and fall accidents, and more.
 We always have your best interest in mind.
 Call us 24 hours a day, or simply use our online contact form to schedule a free consultation about your injury case.